ruitaiS/vybLab/readme.md

     10k testing digits
     10k testing letters

-	split(dataset, no_of_pieces)
-Splits the specified dataset into the specified number of subsets.
-Leftover elements are placed into the last set.

 	__init__(self)
 Loads mnist and emnist data from the pickled output from preproc.py.
 Note that labels for letters are offset by 10.

+	split(self, dataset, no_of_pieces)
+Splits the specified dataset into the specified number of subsets.
+Leftover elements are placed into the last set.

+	shuffleSet(self, inputSet)
+Shuffles a specified set

 	shuffle(self)
-Shuffles all the datasets.
+Shuffles the internal digits and letters sets.

+	assign(self)
+Assigns subsets of the digits / letters sets to the sub_tr, alter_tr, super_tr, child_tr, and child_te sets.
+See the next section on Data sets for more information

 #### Data Sets
-Shuffles and returns the subnet training, alternet training, meta training, and meta testing sets respectively.

-Returns a shuffled list of datapoints (or a list of lists of datapoints if we want to subdivide each set)

-Each datapoint is an (img, label) pair or (img, label, meta_label) tuple.
+Each set is a list of (img, label) pairs or (img, label, super_label) tuples.
 The label is 0-9 for digits and 10-35 for letters.
-The meta_label is 1 if the image is a digit, 0 if the image is a letter.
+The super_label is 1 if the image is a digit, 0 if the image is a letter.

-	sub_tr(self)
-40k digits only (from training digits)

-	alter_tr(self)
-40k letters only (from training letters)

-	meta_tr(self)
-40k mixed (remaining 20k from digits, 20k from letters)

-	meta_te(self)
-20k mixed (10k digits test, 10k letters test)
+	sub_tr
+The set for training the sub net.
+28,000 (img, label) pairs.
+Digits only.

+	alter_tr
+The set for training the alter net.
+28,000 (img, label) pairs.
+Letters only

+	super_tr
+The set for training the super net.
+28,000 (img, label, super_label) tuples.
+Mixed set of 14,000 digits and 14,000 letters.

+	child_tr
+The set for training the child network.
+28,000 (img, label) pairs.
+Mixed set of 14,000 digits and 14,000 letters.

+	child_te
+The set for testing the child network.
+28,000 (img, label) pairs.
+Mixed set of 14,000 digits and 14,000 letters.

 ## grapher.py